Raising Awareness

 -

-Autism plus refers to an autistic individual with comorbidities, while autism pure refers to individuals with autism that have no comorbidities.
-People use comorbidity and co-occurring conditions interchangeably in casual conversation, but a comorbidity can be diagnosed separately from autism, and are two or more distinct diagnoses, and a co-occurring condition occurs alongside autism.
-Autism Read more
+Autism plus refers to an autistic individual with co-occurring conditions, while autism pure refers to individuals with autism that have no co-occurring conditions.
+People sometimes use comorbidity and co-occurring conditions interchangeably in casual conversation, but I am going to talk about co-occurring conditions because it is used more in neurodiversity contexts.
+This is where additional… Read more

 -